Street Programs & Maintenance

-The Public Works Department currently uses three programs to repair or replace curb.
+The Public Works Department currently uses a Curb Rating System and one of three programs to repair or replace curb:

-1. Curb Bond- Approved by voters in November 2010, this program is to replace curb in entire neighborhoods that are deteriorating due to a process called D-cracking (which can affect exterior concrete exposed to moisture, freezing and thawing.
+1. Curb Bond: Approved by voters in November 2010, this program replaces large areas of curb that are deteriorating due to a process called D-cracking (which can affect exterior concrete exposed to moisture, freezing and thawing.
 D-cracking occurs when the gravel, or aggregate, in the concrete absorbs water, and then cracks as the water expands during freezing).

-3. Curb Patching- Public Works Operations can repair deteriorated curb in response to customer complaints.
-Although not permanent, this is the most efficient and least costly method for repairs for small, isolated issues.
+3. Curb Patching: Public Works Operations can repair deteriorated curb in response to customer complaints.
+Although not permanent, this is the most efficient and least costly method for repairs of small, isolated issues.
 Experience has shown that patches of any material may only last one to three years.
 This is due to the ongoing deterioration of the underlying concrete.
-As the concrete base comes apart the patch material that is attached to it will also break apart.
+As the concrete base comes apart, the patch material that is attached to it will also break apart.

 Schedule Update - Curb Bond Replacement Program Phase 4